Launched in 2016, the United Payments Interface (UPI) is a great way for average consumers to facilitate daily payments.

 - Reliability: First and foremost, as UPI is launched by the National Payments Corporation of India (NPCI), one of the biggest features associated with it is its reliability.
-The problem with using third-party gateway apps to facilitate payments online is often the fact that even the slightest fluctuation in internet can lead to the loss of money.
-Though these gateway apps offer excellent customer service and help customers get their money back, often the issues lie with the website or portal they are used on, and the same is not always possible.
+The problem with using third-party payment apps to facilitate payments online is often the fact that even the slightest fluctuation in internet can lead to the loss of money.
+Though these apps offer excellent customer service and help customers get their money back, often the issues lie with the website or portal they are used on.
 With UPI, customers have far greater control over transferring their funds and do not have to worry about them getting lost along the way

-- Real-time transfers: Another vital feature associated with UPI is the fact that all transfers occur in real time.
-Customers press the send button and their beneficiaries receive the payments in a matter of seconds.
+- Real-time transfers: Another vital feature associated with UPI is the fact that all transfers occur in real-time.
+Customers press the send button and their beneficiary receives the payments in a matter of seconds.
 As a result, basic daily-life activities such as buying groceries, taking an auto or cab home from work, or paying a friend back after borrowing money are simple and convenient.
-The 2-step process used in these payments makes it easy for customers to enter the digital economy without having to think twice
+The simple 2-step process used in these payments makes it easy for customers to enter the digital economy without having to think twice

 - Inclusivity: UPI does not always rely on the internet.
 While this functionality depends on the payment app used, UPI offers the option to conduct transactions without a smartphone or working internet.
 In order to do so, consumers must simply send specific text messages to initiate the transactions.
 As a result, individuals belonging to all sections of society can enter the digital world.
 As many payment apps also offer instructions in regional languages, they make it even simpler for many people to be a part of this revolution

 - No minimum transaction limit: UPI does not have a minimum transaction limit.
 Payments as low as Re 1 can be made while using this payment mode.
-As a result, this makes the idea of using digital transactions far more palatable to people who must conduct daily transactions with vendors or merchants.
-Unlike NEFT and RTGS payments, UPI does not have a transaction charge, as of now.
-This adds to the overall convenience of using these forms of payments.
+As a result, this makes the idea of using digital transactions far more palatable to people who conduct daily transactions with vendors or merchants.
+Unlike NEFT and RTGS payments, UPI does not have a transaction charge either, as of now.
+This adds to the overall convenience of using these forms of payments

-What is the UPI ID and How to Use It?
+What is UPI ID and how to use it?